SynchronousTeam/mta-resource-tooltip/README.md

 ## Support

-We do our best on every single app, if you want to learn with us and **Support us** you can check out the links below.
+We do our best on every single app, if you want to learn with us, and **Support us**, you can check out the links below.

 ###### Synchronous